2 Chronicles 21

 Introduction

-Second Chronicles 21 records one of the darkest chapters in Judah's royal history: the reign of Jehoram son of Jehoshaphat.
-Upon ascending the throne, Jehoram immediately secured his power by murdering all his brothers -- an act without precedent in the Davidic line -- and then led the nation into the same idolatry that characterized the northern kingdom of Israel.
-His marriage to a daughter of Ahab (almost certainly Athaliah) proved to be the channel through which the corruption of the house of Ahab infiltrated Judah's royal court.
-The parallel account in 2 Kings 8:16-24 is considerably shorter; the Chronicler expands the narrative with the remarkable letter from Elijah and a more detailed account of divine judgment, making the theological evaluation unmistakable.
+Second Chronicles 21 records the reign of Jehoram son of Jehoshaphat, one of Judah's worst kings.
+Upon taking the throne, Jehoram secured his position by murdering all his brothers, an act without precedent in the Davidic line, and then led the nation into the idolatry that had long corrupted the northern kingdom.
+His marriage to a daughter of Ahab (almost certainly Athaliah) brought the religious corruption of the house of Omri into Judah's court.
+The parallel account in 2 Kings 8:16-24 is considerably shorter; the Chronicler expands the narrative with Elijah's prophetic letter and a fuller account of divine judgment, making the theological verdict explicit.

-The chapter is structured as a study in consequences.
-Jehoram's fratricide, apostasy, and promotion of idolatry are met with a cascading series of divine judgments: the rebellion of Edom and Libnah, a prophetic letter of condemnation from Elijah, invasion by Philistines and Arabs who carry off his family and possessions, and finally a gruesome intestinal disease that kills him over two years.
-The chapter concludes with one of the most devastating epitaphs in all of Scripture: he "departed without being desired" and was denied burial in the royal tombs.
-The Chronicler's message is clear -- the Davidic covenant endures not because of Jehoram's merit but solely because of God's faithfulness to the promise he made to David.
+The chapter is a study in consequences.
+Jehoram's fratricide, apostasy, and promotion of idolatry are met with a series of divine judgments: the rebellion of Edom and Libnah, a prophetic letter of condemnation from Elijah, an invasion by Philistines and Arabs who carry off his family and possessions, and finally an intestinal disease that kills him over two years.
+The chapter closes with a grim verdict: he "departed without being desired" and was denied burial in the royal tombs.
+The Chronicler's point is plain: the Davidic covenant endures not because of Jehoram's merit but because of God's faithfulness to the promise he made to David.

 Jehoram's Accession and Fratricide (vv.
 1-5)